 - The Web UI Reference is organized to match the Uyuni Web UI.
 As you work with the Web UI, you can consult the Web UI Reference to find out more about the section you are working on.
-For help on setting up and using the Web UI, see Installation-and-upgrade > Webui-setup. - The spacecmd Reference is intended to help you work with the spacecmd command line interface.
-It contains a complete list of spacecmd commands, organized alphabetically, and their correct usage. - The Command Line Tools section provides an overview of the various command line tools available in Uyuni. - The Configuration File section describes the main configuration files available in Uyuni.
+For help on setting up and using the Web UI, see Installation-and-upgrade > Webuisetup. - The spacecmd Reference is intended to help you work with the spacecmd command line interface.
+It contains a complete list of spacecmd commands, organized alphabetically, and their correct usage. - The Command Line Tools section provides an overview of the various command line tools available in Uyuni.